Cultivate and expand the bioinformatics capabilities of BU and the greater Boston community.

 The Hub has two tiers of service offerings.
 The tiers differ primarily in their scope and financial model.

 There is no such thing as push-button Bioinformatics.
-Your biological data needs meticulous, individualized attention to reveal its deepest insights.
-Every dataset is different, and fits into your larger scientific goals in ways that are unique and specific to your research program.
+Every biological dataset needs meticulous, individualized attention to reveal its deepest insights.
+Every dataset is different, and fits into larger scientific goals in ways that are unique and specific to your research program.
 Bioinformatic analysis often leads to fundamentally novel biological findings and insight, and provides opportunities for new methodological development and avenues of research.
 Hub.lab projects are designed to foster collaboration and focus on creating new knowledge and understanding as a partner of the labs it works with.

 Hub.lab projects are full collaborations, where Hub scientists take an active role in the incorporation and execution of Bioinformatics techniques in your research.
 These projects are medium- to long-term and typically involve recruiting a dedicated Bioinformatics Masters student to perform the work under the mentorship of the Hub.